Introduction to Classical Languages

 Textbook requirements may vary from one teaching period to the next.

-An intensive introduction to Classical Greek and Latin, offered in two separate strands within the subject.
-Candidates must choose either Greek or Latin, and will normally remain with the language strand chosen in any further subjects taken in the sequence.
+This subject provides an intensive introduction to Classical Greek and Latin, offered in two separate strands within the subject.
+As part of your study, you will be required to choose either Greek or Latin and will usually remain with the language strand chosen in any further subjects taken in the sequence.
 No previous knowledge of the selected language is required.
-In addition to exposure to the grammar of the language and to reading continuous text, students will encounter a wide range of aspects of Greek or Roman culture and society.
-The subject will also improve control and understanding of English.
+In addition to exposure to the grammar of the language and to reading continuous text, you will develop your knowledge of a wide range of aspects of Greek or Roman culture and society.
+The subject will also improve your control and understanding of the English language.

 Greek Strand - Assessment 1 Five Grammatical vocabulary syntax and translation exercises: 2000 words.
 Relates to Learning Outcomes 1-5 Greek Strand - Assessment 2 Final Examination: 2000 words.
 Relates to Learning Outcomes 1-5 Latin Strand - Assessment 1 Five quizzes and assignments: 10% each.
 Quizzes are conducted online: 2000 words.
 Relates to Learning Outcomes 1-5 Latin Strand - Assessment 2 Final Examination: 2000 words.
 Relates to Learning Outcomes 1-5 There is a supervised exam at the end of the teaching period in which you are enrolled.
 The exam will be offered online with supervision via webcam and screen sharing technology.
 Coordinated by UNE Exams Unit.
 UNE manages supervised exams associated with your UNE subjects.
 Prior to census date, UNE releases exam timetables.
 They’ll email important exam information directly to your UNE email address.